Jay Leno, Tony Blair to speak at U.S. Republican retreat

 Members of the Republican majorities in the House and Senate are having a joint retreat for the first time in 10 years, flush from the November election success that added to the party's number of seats in the House and gave it the majority in the Senate.
 A new session began last week.

-Republicans will be strategising about the coming year in Congress, discussing topics such as immigration and border security, jobs and the economy, healthcare, and the U.S. budget, aides said.
+Republicans will be strategizing about the coming year in Congress, discussing topics such as immigration and border security, jobs and the economy, healthcare, and the U.S. budget, aides said.

 Hershey, Pennsylvania, is where a chocolate factory was opened in 1905 by candy magnate Milton Hershey, who later built a town around it.